nordurljosahvida/mbox-to-imap/README.md

     SubFolder C1.mbox
 ```

-The export from very many mail clients can be done via [Emailchemy](http://weirdkid.com/emailchemy/) and must be done in a standard mbox export format.
+The export from very many mail clients can be done via [Emailchemy](http://weirdkid.com/emailchemy/) [not affiliated with me and not free software] and must be done in a standard mbox export format.
 All exported data must be placed inside the export/ subdirectory inside the mbox-to-imap directory.

 ## Mailboxes

 The individual mailboxes' names must meet these requirements:

   – Must include only these characters: A-Z letters, numbers, periods, dashes, and spaces
   – Must not end with a period

 ## Imap server

 The imap server must meet these requirements:

   – Must support TLS [SSL]

   – Must use the period symbol [.] as the separator

 Have fun and take care of your emails! :)